Skip to main content

 • Risk factors: History of certain mental health conditions

-Rytary (carbidopa / levodopa) can raise the risk for hallucinations.
+Rytary (carbidopa / levodopa) can raise the risk of hallucinations.
 Hallucinations can also happen with confusion, trouble sleeping, and lots of dreaming.
 Generally, these symptoms can appear shortly after you start taking Rytary (carbidopa / levodopa).
 And they might go away once your dose gets lowered.
-Let your prescriber know if you or your loved ones think that you're having hallucinations while you're taking Rytary (carbidopa / levodopa).
+Let your prescriber know if you or your loved ones think you're having hallucinations while you're taking Rytary (carbidopa / levodopa).

 Because of the risk for worsening psychosis, you shouldn't take Rytary (carbidopa / levodopa) if you have certain mental health conditions.
-What's more, some medications that are used to treat these mental health conditions, such as haloperidol (Haldol) or perphenazine, can worsen your Parkinson's symptoms.
+What's more, some medications that are used to treat these mental health conditions, such as haloperidol (Haldol) or perphenazine, can worsen your PD symptoms.
 They also might make Rytary (carbidopa / levodopa) work less well.

 Difficulty controlling impulsive behavior